Azure/osdu-developer/README.md

 To support ease of use, this idea integrates closely with [Github Codespaces](https://github.com/features/codespaces) and the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/), working to facilitate seamless development and innovation on ideas.

-### Desired State

-To accomplish the goal of a `minimal` approach the use of a desired state approach is a key driver.

 __Bicep for Desired State Configuration__

 Bicep is a domain-specific language (DSL) for deploying Azure resources declaratively.
 It is built on top of Azure Resource Manager (ARM) templates and simplifies the syntax and experience of authoring ARM templates.
 With Bicep, you define the desired state of your Azure infrastructure in code.
 This includes specifying the resources you want to deploy, their configurations, and the relationships between resources.